Songs Against The Suits

 Derek Smalls, "Faith No More"

-The Spinal Tap Drummer pays "tribute" to his erstwhile manager Ian Faith.
+The Spinal Tap bassist pays "tribute" to his erstwhile manager Ian Faith.

 Sample lyric: "An office closed on weekdays / Contracts disappeared / Waking from a slumber deep / Only when the smoke has cleared."

-via @theharryshearer [Ed note: That's Derek Smalls.]
+via @theharryshearer

 The Beatles, "Baby You're a Rich Man"